Purpose

 hash_partition:

-partition [partition_name] [subpartition_list/*Only applicable for non-template subpartitioning*/]
+partition [partition_name] [subpartition_list/*Only non-template secondary partitions can be defined.*/]

 hash_subpartition_define: